licheng0794/highdimBO_dropout/Readme.md

 ### How To Use it

-Step 1: add more files to the current path
+Step 1: add all files to the matlab path

 Step 2: run the file MainDemo.m